 Observable things have shape, size, duration, texture, or some definable quality that stands out.
 These can be thoughts, sensations, emotions, plants, people, planets, galaxies.
+Anything.
 We can use the word Appearance to describe anything that has distinctive qualities.
-If we are uncertain whether something meets this description, we ask four questions to clarify:
+If we are uncertain whether something meets this description, we can ask four questions to clarify:

-It would seem that Awareness and Appearance are polar opposites, like Republicans and Democrats.
-Yet the law of continuity says that opposites are actually one continuum.
+It would seem that Awareness and Appearance are polar opposites, like Republicans and Democrats, oil and water.
+Yet the Law of Continuity says that opposites are actually one continuum.
 Think of a magnet with two poles.
 Positive and negative are distinct, yet both are part of one magnet.
 If you cut a magnet in two, both pieces will have positive and negative poles.

 There is no center to the onion.

 When we drop our preconceptions, and look with openness and attention at the natural world, we eventually behold the place where Awareness is becoming Appearance, and Appearance is becoming Awareness.
 This is what science calls the time-space continuum, the quantum field of energy-consciousness.
 This is the heart of relatedness.
-That place is right Here.
-And there is no adequate name for it.
+That place is right here.
+There is no adequate name for it.
 Attempts to explain it are awkward at best.

 We could call it Truth.
 Reality.
 Dao.
 The Way.
 Original Mind.
 Buddha nature.